OptiRTC/optiiot-vendingtests/FunctionalSpec.md

 5. Add more tests to [test.ts](test.ts) to verify the [vending machine functional requirements](#functional-requirements-for-coffee-vending-machine-to-verify-with-tests).
 6. When you are comfortable, hand it in (see [README](README.md))!

+> Debugging: The npm script `npm run test:debug` is provided as one means to debug.
+This script runs the tests inside
+> [ndb](https://github.com/GoogleChromeLabs/ndb#ndb).
+If you add a `debugger;`
+> statement in the desired location of the code, it will break at this point.

 ## Assumptions and Constraints

 - Write tests from the perspective of the user of the vending machine.